James Dewar

 Sir James Dewar (/dju:ər/ DEW-ər; 20 September 1842 – 27 March 1923) was a Scottish chemist and physicist.
 He is best known for his invention of the vacuum flask, which he used in conjunction for his research into the liquefaction of gases.
-He also studied atomic and molecular spectroscopy, working in these fields for more than 25 years.
-Dewar was nominated for the Nobel Prize 8 times — 5 times in Physics and 3 times in Chemistry — but he was never so honoured.
+He also studied atomic and molecular spectroscopy, working in these fields for more than twenty-five years.
+Dewar was nominated for the Nobel Prize eight times — five times in Physics and three times in Chemistry — but he was never so honoured.

 Early life

 James Dewar was born in Kincardine, Perthshire (now in Fife) in 1842, the youngest of six boys of Ann Dewar and Thomas Dewar, a vintner.
-He was educated at Kincardine Parish School and then Dollar Academy, and his parents died when he was 15.
+He was educated at Kincardine Parish School and then Dollar Academy.
+His parents died when he was fifteen.
 He attended the University of Edinburgh where he studied chemistry under Lyon Playfair (later Baron Playfair), becoming Playfair's personal assistant.
 Later, Dewar also studied under August Kekulé at Ghent University.